 H,I,J,K color

-Please note that I am advising you to stay away from strong and very strong levels of fluorescence.
-This is because intense levels of fluorescence will make a diamond appear slightly to severely hazy or milly when in the sun or under fluorescent lighting.
+These intense levels of fluorescence may make your diamond appear slightly to severely hazy or milky when in the sun or under fluorescent lighting.